jenkinsci/vectorcast-execution-plugin/README.md

 - For TESTinsights the user will need to provide the following.
 If using Git or Subversion for SCM, the plugin will attempt to have the SCM version linked to the TESTinsights project for team access and distributed change based testing.
     - TESTinsights URL - URL to TESTinsights server and project (Use Copy Team Area Url)
     - TESTinsights Project - Project Name in TESTinsights to push results - Leave blank to use Jenkins Job Name
-    - TESTinsights Credential ID-  Credential ID from Jenkins for TESTinsights
+    - TESTinsights Credential ID -  Credential ID from Jenkins for TESTinsights
     - Proxy to push to TESTinsights server - If needed, use proxy.address:port

 ## Controlling Where Jobs Run